Chapter Three: Residence

 Julian glanced at him.
 "I wasn't trying to."

 "That's what I mean."
-Mateo's voice wasn't unkind.
+Mateo's voice was level.
 "Most people in there, their answer was true, but it was also a performance of true.
 They chose the version that sounded good."
 He paused.
 "Yours was just the answer."

 Julian walked a few steps without responding.
 "Is that a problem?"